zakisaati/Unraveling-new-bacterial-functions-in-the-plant-rhizoplane/README.md

 # Revealing new bacterial functions in the plant rhizoplane

-This repository contains the codes used for generating the data contained in the article "*insert title*"
+This repository contains the codes used for generating the data contained in the article "Revealing new bacterial functions in the plant rhizoplane" (Saati-Santamaría et al., under revision).

 <p align="center">